advocations/skype/Skype/AppSDK/APIoverview.md

 * Participant child objects can be added and removed.
 Events are available that indicate when, for example, a new participant has joined the conversation.
 * The service child objects are fixed and cannot be added or removed; there is one for each aspect to the communication.
+* A ConversationHelper class.
+The SDK comes with a conversation helper class that handles the details of managing conversation participants and services.
+Use the helper class if you want to support the core meeting scenarios with a minimum of code.

 #### Service